-I predict that after you read the welcome invitation from the Evidence into Practice Subcommittee and what they have been working on on your behalf, several of you will want to step up to the plate and join the Evidence into Practice Subcommittee!
+I predict that after you read the welcome invitation from the Quality, Outcomes, and Performance Improvement (QOPI) Committee and what they have been working on on your behalf, several of you will want to step up to the plate and join the QOPI Committee!
 Find out how you can make a difference personally and professionally.
 And keep in mind that contributing to such efforts also enhances your CV.

 Read about one of our nurse navigators’ personal journey, which brought her to the (happy) place she is today—working as a nurse navigator!
-She shares her personal story, which will also enlighten you about the work of our Evidence into Practice Subcommittee, of which she is a member.
+She shares her personal story, which will also enlighten you about the work of our QOPI Committee, of which she is a member.

 Not all the articles published in this peer-reviewed journal are about evidence-based research.
 As you can see from the article that focuses on one of our committees, as well as the stories about navigators’ personal careers, we like to provide you with a variety of perspectives.
 That brings me to the “Perspectives on Cancer Care” section, where, in this issue, we talk about the impact that psychosocial distress can have on cancer care.
 Read the interview to learn more about a topic that has historically gone unaddressed, and is now a standard required by the Commission on Cancer (CoC).
 Psychosocial issues have become a priority that we must measure and intervene in.